-We understand that you may not have the time to do a full-time degree, so our CPD learning pathway allows you to study flexibly, in the way that best suits you.
+We understand that you may not have the time to do a full-time degree, so our CPD pathways allow you to study flexibly, in the way that best suits you.
 The structure, mode of delivery and level of support allow you to progress towards a qualification at postgraduate certificate, postgraduate diploma or Masters level.

 This pathway supports clinicians from a range of professional backgrounds to access musculoskeletal ultrasound imaging.
-Students engage with the technical considerations that underpin this imaging modality prior to musculoskeletal scanning protocols.
-This face to face teaching occurs at weekends at the Colchester campus.
-Students need a mentor to complete the clinical learning components of the PGCert.
+You’ll engage with the technical considerations that underpin this imaging modality prior to musculoskeletal scanning protocols.
+Face-to-face teaching takes place at weekends at our Colchester Campus.
+You’ll require a mentor to complete the clinical learning components of the PGCert.
 The pathway includes optional modules covering ultrasound guided injections or service evaluation.
+We will:

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.